selfup/sails-turbine/README.md

 Load the `merchants.csv` file from the data folder.

-Click Submit.
+Click Submit and voila!

-Wait a few seconds (A LOT of records are about to render to the screen!) and voila!
+Once the data is loaded, `page up` and `page down` buttons will sift through the data.